Randy Arozarena Player Props: Rays vs. Blue Jays

-Randy Arozarena -- .250 average over his past 10 games -- will be in action for the Tampa Bay Rays against the Toronto Blue Jays, with Yusei Kikuchi on the hill, on May 24 at 6:40 PM ET.
+Randy Arozarena -- .194 average over his past 10 games -- will be in action for the Tampa Bay Rays versus the Toronto Blue Jays, with Alek Manoah on the mound, on May 25 at 1:10 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Blue Jays.
+In his previous game he had a one-hit showing (1-for-3) against the Blue Jays.

 Randy Arozarena Game Info & Props vs. the Blue Jays